LGTOman/av_ddct_recall/readme.md

 	>ssh-keyen -t dsa

-	Leave the passphrase blank and make note of the location to the id_dsa.pub file.
+	Leave the pass phrase blank and make note of the location to the id_dsa.pub file.

 2. Edit the id_dsa.pub file and copy the contents to the clipboard.